scotty86/EasyDayZ/README.md

 - a list of all players, that have been connected to your server
 - execute battleye commands
 - log textbox
 - a watchdog to automatically restart your server after crash
+- basic mod support
+- DZSA Launcher support

 ### Planned features:
 - welcome message